 Before Tiller, spreadsheet budgeters would have to add in every transaction manually.
 That meant logging into every account separately, copying the transactions, and then building your own budgeting spreadsheet.
 Tiller combines spreadsheets with automatic data.

-Similar to other budgeting programs like Mint and Personal Capital, Tiller needs access to users’ bank, credit card, and other accounts.
-Tiller syncs transactions to its spreadsheets, which users can then divide into appropriate categories.
+Similar to other budgeting programs like Mint and Personal Capital, Tiller needs access to users’ bank, credit card, and other financial accounts.
+Tiller syncs transactions to its spreadsheets, where users can then divide them into appropriate categories.

 You then decide which banks and credit cards you want to sync with your Tiller sheet.
 To connect a new account, you have to put in your username and password.
 This process could take a few minutes, depending on how many accounts you have.

 If you ever change a password or username to a connected account, you’ll have to change it in Tiller as well.
 Tiller will notify you if the bank or credit card provider stops syncing with your account, so you won’t miss any transactions.

 Finally, you’ll create a Foundation Template, which is your main spreadsheet.
 This shows your transactions, monthly budget, net worth, yearly budget, current balances, and more.

 It’s incredibly intuitive and only took a few minutes for me to get the hang of.

 How long it takes to set up a Tiller spreadsheet will vary depending on how familiar you are with spreadsheets and the complexity of you budget.